Hidden, Underarm Breast Augmentation Scar

 If you desire beautiful breasts, but are concerned about the scars created by the traditional methods of breast augmentation, an axillary endoscopic breast augmentation is a wonderful choice.

 With this technique, an approximately 1.5 inch incision is made in the most hidden and hollow area of the underarm.
-(The incision is about 2 inches if silicone gel implants are used).

 The incision is placed in a skin crease, so that the scar is usually well hidden and hard to find after healing has occurred.